deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 Perhaps a more common view, held by Yann LeCun, is that while deep learning and scale will remain the foundation of AI, we do need to add new concepts - which will have to be compatible with gradient-based learning.
 At the other extreme, proponents of neuro-symbolic AI argue that deep learning should be combined with a radically different approach, symbolic AI, in order to compensate for what's lacking.
 On its own, they say, deep learning is fundamentally limited in important ways, irrespective of scale.

-Well-known results seem to contradict each other: on one hand, the universal approximation theorem means that neural networks can represent any function.
-On the other, Bayes' theorem implies that simple models generalize better - and deep learning models are complex.
+On all sides, proponents cite well-known results to support their respective views; The universal approximation theorem means that neural networks can represent any function.
+Bayes' theorem implies that simple models generalize better.
+No amount of correlation can ever imply causation.

 Empirically, deep learning continues to deliver amazing results.
 But it still struggles with full self-driving, medical diagnosis and other long-tailed billion-dollar problems that we've been working on for a while now.